 How to Become a Counselor in Massachusetts

 In Massachusetts, all counseling careers require licensure to practice.
-Most types of counseling jobs require a master’s degree, with the exception of the two lower-level substance abuse counselors (Licensed Alcohol and Drug Counselor (LADC) II and LADC Assistant), which require only a high school diploma.
-All counselor types require that you gain supervised experience and most require passing a national exam to become licensed.
+Most types of counseling jobs require a master’s degree, with the exception of the two lower-level substance abuse counselors, which require only a high school diploma.
+Numerous schools in Massachusetts offer counseling programs designed to meet these specific requirements.
+All counselor types require supervised experience and most require passing a national exam to become licensed.
 The basic counseling licensure requirements for Massachusetts are as follows:

 1. Decide which area of counseling to pursue.

-The first step to becoming a counselor in any state should be to decide which type of counseling you want to work in.
-From school counseling to mental health counseling to substance abuse counseling, there are many different subfields of counseling, which have very different job descriptions and requirements.
-Find the area of counseling that you are passionate about, then you can proceed to the following steps.
+The first step to becoming a counselor in any state should be to decide which type of counseling you want to work in, as there are many different subfields of counseling that have very different job descriptions and requirements.
+Once you have narrowed down your field of interest, then you can proceed to the following steps.

 2. Earn the degree(s) required for your counseling practice area.

 Once you’ve chosen a target practice area, you are ready to research the requirements and get your degree.
-As previously mentioned, the degree required for most counseling types in Massachusetts is a master’s degree, but there are exceptions (such as the LADC II and LADC Assistant) that do not require a degree after high school.
-Give yourself about four years to complete a bachelor’s degree and two years of full-time study to complete your master’s degree.
+As previously mentioned, the degree required for most counseling types in Massachusetts is a master’s degree, but there are exceptions in substance abuse counseling that do not require a postsecondary degree.
+Give yourself about four years to complete a bachelor’s degree and two to three years of full-time study to complete your master’s degree.

 3. Get licensed to practice counseling in Massachusetts.

 After you have obtained the necessary degree for counseling licensure, it is time to begin the licensure process.
-For Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs), you will need to go through the Board of Registration of Allied Mental Health and Human Services Professions; for Licensed Alcohol and Drug Counselors (LADCs), you will need to go through the Bureau of Substance Addiction Services’ (BSAS) Alcohol and Drug Counselor Licensing Unit, and for school counselors, you will need to go through the Massachusetts Department of Elementary and Secondary Education.
+For Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs), you will need to go through the Board of Registration of Allied Mental Health and Human Services Professions (the Board); for Licensed Alcohol and Drug Counselors (LADCs), you will need to go through the Bureau of Substance Addiction Services’ (BSAS) Alcohol and Drug Counselor Licensing Unit of the Department of Public Health (the Department); for Certified Alcohol and Drug Counselors (CADCs), you will need to go through the Massachusetts Board of Substance Abuse Counselor Certification (MBSACC); and for school counselors, you will need to go through the Massachusetts Department of Elementary and Secondary Education (DESE).
 For more details about the licensure process for each of these counselor types, continue reading below.

 Licensed Mental Health Counselor (LMHC) Licensing Process

-The primary counselor type licensed in the state of Massachusetts is the Licensed Mental Health Counselor (LMHC), who are authorized to render professional services including diagnosis and treatment, counseling and psychotherapy, and applying psychoeducational techniques to individuals, couples, families, groups, organizations, and communities. ou can read more about what professional counselors do on our mental health counselor career guide.
-The Board of Registration of Allied Mental Health and Human Services Professions regulates the licensing of LMHCs in Massachusetts.
-LMHCs are required to hold a 48-semester-credit master’s degree in counseling or a related field that includes certain required coursework, a 40-hour pre-master’s clinical experience, and a 240-hour internship.
+The primary counselor type licensed in the state of Massachusetts is the Licensed Mental Health Counselor (LMHC).
+LMHCs are authorized to render professional services including diagnosis and treatment; counseling and psychotherapy; and applying psychoeducational techniques to individuals, couples, families, groups, organizations, and communities.
+You can read more about what professional counselors do on our mental health counselor career guide.
+The Board of Registration of Allied Mental Health and Human Services Professions (the Board) regulates the licensing of LMHCs in Massachusetts.
+LMHCs are required to hold a 60-semester-credit master’s degree in counseling or a related field that includes certain required coursework, a 100-hour practicum, and a post-practicum internship of at least 600 hours.
 After the educational requirement has been met, applicants should complete the following steps:

 1. Accrue post-master’s clinical field experience.

-After matriculating their master’s degree, applicants will need to complete at least two years (and less than eight years) of full-time post-master’s degree supervised clinical experience (or 3,360 hours) with direct client contact experience of 960 hours.
+After matriculating their master’s degree, applicants will need to complete at least two years (and less than eight years) of full-time postgraduate supervised clinical experience (3,360 hours) with direct client contact experience of 960 hours.
 The experience must include a total of at least 130 hours of supervision including 75 hours of individual supervision.

 2. Pass the licensing exam.

 All applicants must take and pass the National Clinical Mental Health Examination (NCMHCE).
 This exam is designed by the National Board for Certified Counselors (NBCC) and given by Pearson VUE.
-Study materials and practice exams can be found on the NBCC website.
+NCMHCE preparation guides are available for purchase on the NBCC website.
 If you do not pass, you may apply to retake the exam after a 90-day waiting period.

 3. Complete your application and submit it to the Board.

 You can apply for LMHC licensure online on the ePlace Portal.
 You will need to upload the Criminal Offender Record Information (CORI) Form, a 2×2 passport-size photo, and the NCMHCE Score Report.
-A paper application can be found on the Board’s website.
-You should also mail your official transcripts, supervision forms, verifications in a sealed envelope, an official, sealed NCMHCE Score Report if taken in another state, and the Academic Course Form.
-An application fee of $117 is required with your application as of July 2019.
+A printable guide can be found on the Board’s website.
+You should also mail your official transcripts, supervision forms, and verifications in a sealed envelope; an official (sealed) NCMHCE Score Report if taken in another state; and the Academic Course Form.
+An application fee of $117 is required with your application as of November 2022.

 4. Receive your LMHC license.

-After your application has been submitted, it will be reviewed by the Board and you will be granted your license to practice mental health counseling in Massachusetts.
+After your application has been submitted, it will be reviewed by the Board for completeness and accuracy.
+Once any additional requirements have been met, the Board will grant your license to practice mental health counseling in Massachusetts.

 - Written proof of your license that is in good standing.